linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 The pass-through of investment income has one important disadvantage for individual investors.
 If you manage your own portfolio, you decide when to realize capital gains and losses on any security; therefore, you can time those realizations to efficiently manage your tax liabilities.
 When you invest through a mutual fund, however, the timing of security sales is out of your control, which reduces your ability to engage in tax management.[5]

 A fund with a high portfolio turnover rate can be particularly "tax inefficient."
 Turnover is the ratio of the trading activity of a portfolio to the assets of the portfolio.
 It measures the fraction of the portfolio that is "replaced" each year.
-For example, a  $100 million portfolio with$ 50 million in sales of some securities and purchases of other securities would have a turnover rate of 50\%.
+For example, a  \$100 million portfolio with\$ 50 million in sales of some securities and purchases of other securities would have a turnover rate of 50\%.
 High turnover means that capital gains or losses are being realized continually, and therefore that the investor cannot time the realizations to manage his or her overall tax obligation.

 Until recently, turnover rates in equity funds typically were around  $50\%$  when weighted by assets under management.
 By contrast, a low-turnover fund such as an index fund may have turnover as low as  $2\%$ , which is both tax-efficient and economical with respect to trading costs.
 However, in the last decade, asset-weighted average turnover has dropped considerably, falling to  $32\%$  in 2020.
 Part of this decline probably reflects the shift from actively managed to indexed funds.